-In March 1981 a site was found - a 93,418 square foot, 1920s Henly’s garage - located between Hawley Crescent and the Grand Union Canal in Camden Town, North London.
-Renovation began in August 1981.
+In March 1981 a site was found - a 93,418 square foot Henly’s garage - located between Hawley Crescent and the Grand Union Canal in Camden Town, North London.
+Renovation began in August 1981

-From Hawley Crescent, the TV-am building was easily identifiable with its large T, V, A, M letters sticking out of the wall, and large sunrise archway over the entrance into the forecourt.
+From Hawley Crescent the TV-am building was easily identifiable with large T V A M letters sticking out of the wall and a large sunrise archway over the entrance into the forecourt.

-The Japanese Pavillion – TV-am’s Green Room where guests are invited before going on to the show – represented the East.
-Moving westwards, the huge staircase (called the wedding cake by some staff), depicts images of the Middle East and is also seen as an island surrounded in blue with boat-like gangways (the stairs) to the upper shores.
+The Japanese pavillion - TV-am’s Green Room where guests relax before going on air - represented the east.
+Moving westwards the huge staircase (called the wedding cake by some staff) depicts images of the Middle East and is also seen as an island surrounded in blue with boat-like gangways (the stairs) to upper shores.

-TV-am’s two studios and technical areas led off from the Japanese Pavillion.
-Studio A, 3000 square feet, was home to the Good Morning Britain set.
-Studio B, 800 square feet, was where the TV-am news desk and smaller Good Morning Britain set were located.
+TV-am’s two studios and technical areas led off from the Japanese pavillion.
+Studio A, 3000 square feet, was home to the Good Morning Britain set (designed by Eileen Diss).
+TV-am camera operator Paul Ream (extrashot.co.uk) took these photos of Studio A in 1983.

 Studio B had a smaller version of the GMB set and was also used as the news studio.The offices, open plan, are situated on the first floor.
 The newsroom, above the Japanese Pavillion, seen as the focal point with banks of monitors and computers, linking TV-am to global news agencies.

 The crowning glory must be the 12 enormous eggcups (a dozen eggs) on the roof, seen from the canal.

 The eggs caused the building to become known affectionately as ‘eggcup house’.
 Although most of the building has now changed, the eggcups remain on the roof to this day.